 But as soon as any members start building or their team, you will consciously be focusing efforts on recruiting and more recruiting.

 And don’t forget that you will still earn a commission from the sale made by your referral.

 It gets to a state that 80% of sale consultant will concentrate on the recruitment of new sales consultants; this results in the skyrocketing growth of the sales team and fewer people that are ready to purchase the products.

 The more you recruit new members of Tupperware, the more you create competition within the same environments.

-Various red flags that won't help you make money as a Tupperware sales consultants are:
+Various red flags that won’t help you make money as a Tupperware sales consultant are:

 - Continuous recruitment of new consultants

 - Many promotions through recruitments